-Outwell recently launched a limited-edition version of their iconic Hartford tent for just under £3,000, while many of the models in their regular range can cost between £1,000 and £2,000.
+A recently launched limited-edition family tent was priced just under £5,000, while many of the most popular models of large modern tents can cost between £1,000 and £3,000.

-Vango’s range also includes numerous tents costing over £1,000 including the huge Diablo 1200XL Air, which has an RRP of £1,600, while Kampa’s Studland 8 Classic came in at over £2,000.
-Add onto that the cost of fitting your tent out with furniture and equipment and it soon adds up to a pretty penny.
+Add onto that the cost of fitting your tent out with camping furniture and equipment and it soon adds up to a pretty penny.

 Obviously not many of us have that sort of cash lying around waiting to be spent, but fear not!
-There are affordable ways to pursue your passion and take to the road in style with a modern and luxurious tent.
+There are affordable ways to pursue your camping passion and take to the road in style with a modern and luxurious tent.